 To learn more about what blockchain click here.

 For more straightforward understanding, let us use a casino as an example.
 Instead of using hard cash, casinos use chips for money.
 These chips are used to gamble inside the casino, but they are entirely worthless outside the building.
 Imagine that the casino chips are cryptocurrency coins, and the casino is the blockchain network that allows all transactions.

-As a distributed ledger system, blockchains are made of blocks that house all the transaction bundles.
+As a distributed ledger system, blockchain are made of blocks that house all the transaction bundles.
 Each transaction is validated through a consensus algorithm that is the proof of the transaction or work.
 This also involves three parties: the sender, the recipient, and the miner.
 The senders and recipients are the participants of the transactions.
 The miners are the people within the network who validate the transactions.
 When they solve and validate the consensus algorithm of a transaction on a block, they create the next block to verify other transactions that may come in.

 When blockchain is used the whole process and value of all types of transactions for any business and industry become streamlined, simpler, safer, and secure.
 The blockchain removes inefficiencies, reduces transaction costs while creating trust within the network.
 It can also remove roadblocks and red tape when multiple parties transact with each other, transactions can not be faked, forged, changed, altered, or removed for illegal purposes.
 Even when cryptocurrencies are used for financial transactions, they have only used for that – financial transactions.
 Thus, the blockchain transactions create stability for the business and its products or services.

 BLOCKCHAIN IS NOT ANTI-LAW